Am I Too Old To Learn Guitar?

-If you read my blog you’ll see that I talk about listening a lot.
+If you’ve spent some time reading my blog, then you’ll see that I talk about listening a lot.
 It’s vital that you listen when you practice.
 Really listen to your time, tone and touch.
 When you play with others, listen is just as vital.
 Some of the best musicians say more with space than notes.
 That’s down to listening!

 Also listening is about the kinds of music you play and how much attention you give to it.
 Try to analyse the chord pattern, song structure, guitar tone.

 With each artist you like, try to find and listen to their influences.

 The busier I get, the more I actively listen to music and try to sing along with it.
 This way I’m continually working on my development and expanding my ear.